mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Another person**: You just get used to it because you’re up there...

-**Katagiri**: That’s why I told you, “open to everybody” is not always good, because you cannot say it in that way.
-Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
+**Katagiri**: That’s why I told you, “open to everybody” is not always good – because you cannot say it in that way.
+“Katagiri is a different teacher from others” – it seems to be good, but it seems to be not good.
 I don’t know, *really*, what to do.
 So, whatever you say: “okay”.
 But I have to do it.

 ##### 1:12:12